Are you thinking about homeschooling this year? Check out this list of must-have school supplies for new homeschoolers!

 Space-saving tip: Try to find ones with a hole at the top, because then they can be stored on a hook on the wall.

-My advice is to start with the basics and add on as needed.
+My advice?
+Start with the basics above and add on as needed.

 Keep a list of what you’ve purchased and then re-evaluate next year to determine what got used and what you could have done without.

 By the end of your first decade of homeschooling, you’ll be a pro!

 Happy homeschooling, friends!